 Explore LamasaTech’s video wall processors here.

 How much do video walls cost?

-Edge lighting LED displays provide a cheaper alternative to full-array models and are comparable to standard LCD screens.
+Edge lighting LED displays provide a cheaper alternative to full-array models.
 An LED solution that has full-array lighting will be the more expensive choice but for that price, you will get the best picture quality and the most flexibility when it comes to the shape and size of your video wall.

 The final considerations